Accelerating Training Speed of Tiny Recursive Models with Curriculum Guided Adaptive Recursion: Method

 \section{Method}

-Our goal is to accelerate the training speed of Tiny Recursive Model (TRM)~\cite{jolicoeur2024trm}, which suffers from training inefficiency due to fixed-depth training at all epochs (the original TRM paper reports $\sim\!36$ GPU-hours per dataset on their hardware).
+We accelerate the training of Tiny Recursive Model (TRM)~\cite{jolicoeur2024trm}, which suffers from training inefficiency due to fixed-depth training at all epochs (the original TRM paper reports $\sim\!36$ GPU-hours per dataset on their hardware).
 We propose CGAR (Curriculum-Guided Adaptive Recursion), a training methodology that achieves $1.71\times$ speedup through two complementary techniques: progressive depth curriculum (PDC) and hierarchical supervision weighting (HSW).
 Under controlled conditions on A100 GPU, CGAR reduces training time from $10.93$ hours (our replicated TRM baseline) to $6.38$ hours.
-We begin by reviewing TRM's architecture and identifying its training inefficiencies, then present our solutions with mathematical formulations and theoretical analysis.
+We begin by reviewing TRM's architecture and identifying its training inefficiencies then present our solutions with mathematical formulations and theoretical analysis.